 “River of Crnojević”

-Almost an hour after leaving Vranjina, we arrived at our destination in a remote northern corner of the lake.
-Rijeka Crnojevića embodies the phrase “small but mighty.”
-While the tiny village has only 200 residents, it was once the capital of Montenegro (15th century) and it still carries an esteemed legacy today.
+Almost an hour after leaving Vranjina, we arrived at our destination in a remote northern corner of the lake: Rijeka Crnojevića.
+While the tiny village has only 200 residents, it was once the capital of Montenegro (15th century) and it carries a proud legacy today.

 We spent 5 minutes exploring the waterfront and 10 minutes befriending a local vendor, who offered homemade liqueur, jam and honey.
 Let’s just say that all 3 of us walked away happy!